Snowflake shares more than double. It's the biggest software IPO ever - KRDO

 Snowflake disclosed last week that Salesforce, the cloud giant that was recently added to the Dow, and Buffett’s Berkshire Hathaway would each buy $250 million in Snowflake stock in a private placement following the IPO.

-The partnership with Snowflake could help Salesforce compete even more effectively against the likes of Amazon, Microsoft and Google owner Alphabet.
+The partnership with Snowflake could help Salesforce compete even more effectively against the Amazon, Microsoft and Google owner Alphabet.
 Snowflake competes with Amazon’s AWS, Microsoft’s Azure and the Google Cloud platforms.

-Snowflake is not a typical Berkshire bet, because it is not yet profitable — even though sales are rapidly growing.
+Snowflake is not a typical Berkshire play, because it is not yet profitable, even though sales are growing rapidly.

 Comments